asmohammadi/MyLinuxDocs/Self Study/09-2-SSL (Let's Encrypt).md

 * `Issue Limit` : 5 SSL per week for each Domain
 * `Subdomains` : Up to 100
 * `Wildcard` : No Wildcard
-* `Security` : Certficates must be in path `/etc/letsencrypt/live/`.
+* `Security` : Certificates must be in path `/etc/letsencrypt/live/`.
 Only Root have permission.